Package

 extension based on the DOS language code.
 They are used by programs like

-FDIMPLES and PKGINFO to display package information in the users preferred
+FDIMPLES and PKGINFO to display package information in the users

-additional required field).
-Only the following fields should be present and
+included (plus an additional required field).
+Only the following fields

-will override the information contained in the default English version of the
+should be present and will override the information contained in the

 - Language: Mandatory field.
-LANGUAGECODE, CODEPAGE, COMMENT.
+LANGUAGE_CODE, CODE_PAGE, COMMENT.
 For example: “Language: DE, 850, German (Standard)”

 - Description: Optional, translated description